Top 10 Platform Engineering Tools You Should Consider in 2024

 Using Crossplane, you can orchestrate everything, not just containers, extending the battle-hardened reliability and security of Kubernetes.
 Because Crossplane is built on the same foundation as Kubernetes, it integrates smoothly with the most popular cloud-native tools.

 Platform engineering is revolutionizing how companies build and run their cloud-native setups.
-Humanitec is part of this revolution, enabling teams to build Internal Developer Platforms (IDPs) and reach true developer self-service.
+Qovery is part of this revolution, enhancing the developer experience by enabling teams to build Internal Developer Platforms (IDPs) and reach true developer self-service.

 In short, an Internal Developer Platform (IDP) is the collection of tech and tools used to pave golden paths for developers by a platform engineering team.